BonnierNews/exp-correlator/README.md

 ## Known issues

-Using bodyParser after using correlation middleware will cause the async local storage to be undefined.
+Using `bodyParser` after using correlation middleware will cause the async local storage to be undefined.
+This applies to any middleware that is derived from `bodyParser` as well (i.e. `urlencoded`).

 ```js
 const { middleware, getId } = require("exp-correlator");